Skip to content

 The web browser offers the option to download the webpage within the reading list on the Safari Mac computer.
 You can also save the webpage in a web archive format for offline reading.

-Similarly, you can also read the page offline on Safari iOS.
-You must add the pages in reading mode and enable the auto-download for a reading list.
+Similarly, you can download the page for offline reading in Safari on iPhone and iPad.
+However, you must enable the auto-download for a reading list option.

 Kushal Azza